philocalyst/infat/README.md

 On the right is the app you want to bind.
 You can pass:
 1. The name (As seen when you hover on the icon) **IF** It's in a default location.
-2. The relative path (To your user directory)
+2. The relative path (To your user directory: ~)
 3. The absolute path

-All case sensitive, all can be with or without a .app suffix
+All case sensitive, all can be with or without a .app suffix, and no shell expansions...

 ```toml
 [extensions]